o3de/o3de.org/content/docs/welcome-guide/setup/installing-linux.md

 ## Installing O3DE from a Snap package

 {{< note >}}
 The Snap package is experimental and may run into issues on some distros.
-These instructions have been tested on Ubuntu 20.04 and 22.04 LTS.
+These instructions have been tested on Ubuntu 22.04 LTS.
 You will need to install all of the dependencies listed in [Linux requirements](/docs/welcome-guide/requirements/#linux).
 {{< /note >}}

 1. Download the Snap package from the [O3DE download](https://o3de.org/download/#linux) page or get instructions from the [Snap store](https://snapcraft.io/o3de).